-Finance is a fast-paced field that offers lucrative earning potential, strong employment prospects and a challenging work atmosphere.
+Finance is a growing field that offers lucrative earning potential, strong employment prospects and a challenging work atmosphere.
 But getting started on an exciting career in finance generally requires at least a bachelor's degree, and top positions usually require further education.

 A finance degree can lead to a career in the financial services industry, corporate financial management, personal financial consulting, money management, insurance or real estate.
 The U.S. Bureau of Labor Statistics predicts strong growth potential in many finance occupations.
-Jobs for personal financial advisers are projected to rise by 30 percent from 2008 to 2018, with a top annual earning potential beyond $166,400.
-Financial analyst positions are predicted to rise by 20 percent, 2008-2018, with median annual earnings of $73,670 and top earnings of more than $140,000.
+Jobs for personal financial advisers are projected to rise by 30 percent from 2008 to 2018, with annual earning potential beyond $166,400.
+Financial analyst positions are predicted to rise by 20 percent, 2008-2018, with median annual earnings of $73,670 and possible earnings of more than $140,000.

 Finance programs offer career and earning potential

 At the bachelor's degree level, finance courses may include economics, statistics, e-commerce, investments, financial management, accounting, taxation and financial planning.
 Professionals who choose to return to college to earn an online master's degree in finance or business administration may specialize in a particular area of the field such as investments, corporate finance, insurance or personal finance planning.
-Master's degree courses may also include management and leadership to prepare you for top positions in financial firms.
+Master's degree courses may also include management and leadership to prepare you for positions in financial firms.